dwp/govuk-casa/docs/field-validation.md

 If using [CASA's GOVUK Frontend macro wrappers](casa-template-macros.md), each input that fails validation will also be marked with some information about the failure.
 This is useful for capturing analytics.

+Before input is validated it can be manipulated by [Gather Modifier](gather-modifiers.md) functions.

 ## Built-in rules

 Validation rules are simple functions that return a `Promise` that is either resolved if the data is valid, or rejected if invalid.